 The monastery was built by the hieromonks brothers Gabriel and Ioachim, who originated in the village in 1711 when the abbey was established, although the final-present form of the monastery was given in the 19th century.

-Agia Triada, formerly a katholikon of a small women’s monastery and today houses the collection, was also destroyed in the early 70’s.
+Agia Triada, formerly a katholikon of a small women’s monastery and today houses the collection, was also destroyed in the early ’70s.
 Only the northern wall and part of the sanctuary survived.
-The church remained closed until 1997 when, at the initiative of the then president of the community, the community council and the Metropolis of Thira, the church was opened and continues to function as an ecclesiastical museum and became one of religious Santorini attractions.
+The church remained closed until 1997 when, at the initiative of the president of the community, the community council and the Metropolis of Thira, the church was opened and continues to function as an ecclesiastical museum and became one of religious Santorini attractions.

 The collection includes icons of Cretan and local hagiographers, woodcarving and metalwork, ceramics, ecclesiastical embroidery and other objects of ecclesiastical use, dating back to the 17th and 18th centuries, a time of prosperity and financial prosperity of Pyrgos.

-The Argyros Mansion in Mesaria is definitely one of Santorini’s top sights.
-The most elegant witness of the 18th and 19th century, which best reflects his time.
-Long before Santorini conquered the hearts of its visitors with its unique beauty, its wines were famous all over the world and the Argyros family played an important role in wine making and their export.
+The Argyros Mansion in Mesaria is one of Santorini’s top sights.
+The most elegant witness of the 18th and 19th centuries, which best reflects his time.
+Long before Santorini conquered the hearts of its visitors with its unique beauty, its wines were famous all over the world and the Argyros family played an important role in winemaking and their export.
 In the Mansion of the family, today’s visitor enjoys a tour of the everyday life of the 19th century, but he also listens to the beating of the heart of the powerful winegrowers and merchants of Santorini.

 The building suffered serious damage during the 1956 earthquake and was fully restored after sponsorship by the Greek Ministry of Culture.
 In 1985, it was described as an “artwork” with 50 meters of protection area perimeter of ownership.
 In 1997 he was awarded the Europa Nostra Prize as a monument preserving our cultural heritage.